 The Order states that a minimum of two Class A fire extinguishers per floor be clearly accessible all of the time.

 The number of extinguishers required varies.
-Churches Fire can determine the amount needed to comply with the Order and to provide adequate fire protection for the building.
+Churches Fire & Security can determine the amount needed to comply with the Order and to provide adequate fire protection for the building.

 Fire Extinguisher Types

 There are several types of fire extinguishers, each with a specified use depending on the type of fire present.

 - Water – Fire Class A; Suitable for use on wood, paper and textiles, water extinguishers eject a spray over Class A fires

 - Co2 – Fire Class B; Suitable for use on electrical ignitions and flammable liquids and Class B fires